8 Mistakes to Avoid when Starting out with Passive Income

 Passive income isn’t a sprint or a marathon.
 If you do it right, you can experience it as that long rest you get to take after you’ve finished a long-distance run.

 That means first running the marathon.
 Prepare well, research thoroughly, invest time and effort, reinvest both, and then watch the results begin coming in.
-Ultimately, with skill and a little luck, you will enjoy a better lifestyle than you ever imagined.
+Ultimately, with skill and a little luck, you will enjoy a better lifestyle than you ever imagined and avoid investor mistakes along the way.

 Disclaimer